 What are porcelain veneers, and how can they improve my smile?

 Porcelain veneers are thin, tooth-colored shells.
 Each shell is individually crafted to cover the front surfaces of teeth to restore and enhance the beauty of your smile.
 They are highly durable, and will not stain.
-Veneers typically require two appointment with our dentists.
+Veneers typically require two appointment with our dentist.
 You may want to consider veneers if you have one or more of the following conditions:

 - Severely discolored or stained teeth